zaiisao/Documentation/en/Interactive Broadcast/screensharing_web.md

             video: false,
             screen: true
           }
-          // Set relevant attributes according to the browser
+          // Set relevant attributes according to the browser.
-          // Note you need to implement isFirefox and isCompatibleChrome if (isFirefox()) {
+          // Note that you need to implement isFirefox and isCompatibleChrome. if (isFirefox()) {
             streamSpec.mediaSource = 'window';
           } else if (!isCompatibleChrome()) {